Key Highlights

 Conclusion

-These are the hardest countries in the world to get citizenship in, and they have different sets of guidelines and timelines for the naturalisation process.
+These are the hardest countries in the world to get citizenship in, and they have different guidelines and timelines for the naturalisation process.
 There are countries for which getting into a rigorous process and availing citizenship is no less than a gift.
-These above-mentioned countries are considered to be the toughest and hardest to get citizenship.
+The countries mentioned above are considered the toughest and hardest to get citizenship in.